shrijan-swaminathan/glideinbenchmark/README.md

 # GlideinBenchmark

-Application to benchmark GlideinWMS provisioned resources
+Application to benchmark GlideinWMS provisioned resources.

+Runner_config allws to configure the GlideinWMS Factory to automatically run benchmarks on Glideins.

+Runner alloows to trigger a benchmark on a specific resource.

+Benchmarks are run using images defined in the [GlideinWMS containers repo](https://github.com/glideinWMS/containers/tree/main/worker/benchmark).

+Viewer provides access to the benchmarks' results.

 This code is distributed under the Apache 2.0 license, see the [LICENSE](LICENSE) file.